 Secondly, they also use storytelling.
 They use real-life examples, anecdotes and descriptions to bring conceptual ideas to life.

-This both reinforces the core idea as well as making it more memorable.
-They share evidence for why their claim or assertion worked or didn’t work.
+This reinforces the core idea, as well as making it more memorable.
+They share evidence of why their claim or assertion worked or didn’t work.
 This makes their overall claims more impactful.
-Because of the evidence they give and the way they give it, you believe what they tell you.
+You believe what they tell you, because of the evidence they give and the way they give it.

 Be authentic, distinctive and offer the reader a good deal